 Some homes in the Jackson area have recently shown higher than normal levels of lead in their drinking water.

 The Mississippi State Department of Health follows Environmental Protection Agency (EPA) requirements by performing routine testing of water for the presence of lead and copper.
-Recent sampling of water in 100 Jackson homes resulted in 11 with levels of lead high enough to be deemed actionable by the EPA.
-The City of Jackson is taking steps to educate customers and improve corrosion control systems in the City water plant.
+Following sampling earlier this year, new sampling of water in 120 Jackson homes has found 13 with levels of lead high enough to be deemed actionable by the EPA.
+The City of Jackson continues to take steps to educate customers and improve corrosion control systems in the City water plant.

 MSDH Recommendations for Homeowners

 Although the majority of home lead testing performed identified no lead, or lead below the action level set by the EPA, MSDH is issuing these recommendations as a special precaution, especially for households with young children or pregnant women.
 These precautions should remain in place at least six months while the City of Jackson makes the necessary changes required to stabilize the pH levels in its water system that contribute to corrosion .